- Mags Tingey

 - Research Interests

 I'm a part-time PhD researcher and Research Officer in the Heat and the City research group.
 My research is about local government strategies for investment in low carbon energy.
-Access research on sustainable heating for low energy buildings and cities at our new research group website: https://heatandthecity.org.uk.
+Access research on sustainable heating for low energy buildings and cities at our research website: https://heatandthecity.org.uk.

 Current Research Projects